Business.gov.nl

 Find an agent or distributor in the Netherlands

-Before you can start exporting your goods to the Netherlands, you must find a way to distribute the goods.
+Have you thought about a way to distribute the goods?
 There are a few options:

-To find the right partner to do business with, you can attend networking events, join business networks or conduct a search in the Dutch Business Register (in Dutch).
+To find the right partner to do business with, you can attend networking events, join business networks or search (in Dutch) the Netherlands Chamber of Commerce KVK Business Register.

 Import levies